 Today's dump cake makes use of boxed cake mixes and some type of fruit or pie filling.
 What remains the same throughout the years is how they can be prepared with minimum effort for maximum impact.

-The addition of apple pie filling and cranberry sauce, flavors so evocative of the holidays, gives this dump cake its name -- Christmas dump cake.
-It could just as well be called Thanksgiving dump cake and works for both holidays.
+The addition of apple pie filling and cranberry sauce—flavors so evocative of the holidays—gives this easy dessert its name: Christmas dump cake.
+But it could just as well be called Thanksgiving dump cake and works for both holidays.

 This recipe lends itself to many different variations.
 Start here and let your creativity take wing.

-- Spread mixture evenly and sprinkle dry cake mix on top.
-Cut up butter and dot top of cake.
+Spread mixture evenly and sprinkle dry cake mix on top.
+Cut up butter and sprinkle on top of cake.